FILE_49 — Prime-Quadruplet Cycle-Alignment Axiom and Test Protocol (AI reference)

 FamilyCyclesSelection Basis

-Result: Ezekiel [39,000 + 43,000] peaked at Z = +4.68 (P30) and sustained Z = +2.94 at P50, dominating the field by nearly 2.5 sigma over the next-best family at P50.
-The Ezekiel cycles are the least optimized entry in the test—every other family required selection of which members to include, while Ezekiel’s entry is simply: take the two numbers from the text, multiply by 100.
-This makes the result robust against cherry-picking by construction.
+Result: Ezekiel [39000 + 43000] peaked at Z = +4.68 (P30) and sustained Z = +2.94 at P50, leading the field by nearly 2.5 sigma over the next-best family at P50.
+The Ezekiel cycles are the least optimized entry in the test — every other family required selection of which members to include, while Ezekiel’s entry is simply: take the two numbers from the text, multiply by 100.
+This reduces the scope for cherry-picking, since the Ezekiel entry requires no choice of which members to include.

-A natural concern with the 10× results is whether scaling universally inflates Z-scores—whether any cycle looks better at 10× simply because larger numbers produce more opportunities for alignment.
-To test this, the identical two-cycle-per-family configuration was run at the original 1× scale (cycles 1,200–6,900), providing a direct baseline comparison.
+A natural concern with the 10× results is whether scaling uniformly inflates Z-scores — whether any cycle looks better at 10× simply because larger numbers produce more opportunities for alignment.
+To test this, the identical two-cycle-per-family configuration was run at the original 1× scale (cycles 1200–6900), providing a direct baseline comparison.

 6.1 Cycle Configurations